dlabey/aws-serverless-tokenization/README.md

 ## Security Philosophy

-This project treats security as a constant moving target and uses rotating keys managed through the AWS Key Management Service as well as a tokenization algorithm that applies encryption on top of the hashed PAN that is salted through the current policy at time of hash.
-The token encryption key is periodically rotated which does a batch transactional update to the tokens in the Amazon DynamoDB table with no customer impact.
+This project treats security as a constant moving target and uses evolving policies and rotating keys.
+Policies are used in calculating the token and keys are used in encrypting the PAN.
+The token is calculated in a way that allows determination of the BIN and SPAN while maintaining confidentiality at the table level through use of the policy.
+The policy is periodically evolved to provide an extra layer of segmentation and obfuscation for the token.
+The PAN encryption keys are managed through the AWS Key Management Service for encryption of the PAN.
+The keys are periodically rotated which does a batch transactional update to the PANs in the Amazon DynamoDB table with no customer impact.
 Also, if the token table gets stolen the token encryption key can be rotated ad-hoc which also has no customer impact.
-Furthermore when interacting with Amazon DynamoDB the data will encrypted in transit as well as at rest.
+Furthermore, when interacting with Amazon DynamoDB the data is encrypted in transit as well as at rest.

 ## Policy Change

-The policy is essentially the salt that is used to compute the hash of the sensitive part of the PAN.
-This policy will not rotate because of the client needing to maintain an immutable reference to the token but will instead evolve by changing for new records at certain points in time.
+The policy is essentially the key that is used to encrypt the BIN and SPAN as well as the salt that is used compute a unique hash of the PAN in the token.
+The policy does not rotate because of the client needing to maintain an immutable reference to the token but instead evolves by changing for new records at certain points in time.